pawelmysior/laravel-starter/README.md

 3. Set the Dropbox token for Dropbox backups in the `.env` file.
 4. Set the Sentry DSN in the `.env` file.
 5. Set the Google Analytics ID in the `.env` file.
+6. Set the timezone and locale in the `config/app.php` file.

 ## License